A solution to two party typicality using representation theory of the symmetric group

-\emph{Acknowledgements.} Janis N\"otzel wants to thank Gisbert Jan\ss en for pointing out to him the importance of the problem, Igor Bjelakovic for his encouragement and Matthias Christandl for a helpful discussion.
-Many thanks go to Igor Bjelakovic, Holger Boche and Gisbert Janssen for weekly discussions about representation theory.\\ This work was supported by the BMBF via grant 01BQ1050.
+\end{proof} \end{section} \emph{Acknowledgements.} Janis N\"otzel wants to thank Gisbert Jan\ss en for pointing out to him the importance of the problem, Igor Bjelakovic for his encouragement and Matthias Christandl for a helpful discussion.
+Many thanks go to Igor Bjelakovic, Holger Boche and Gisbert Janssen for weekly discussions about representation theory.\\ This work was supported by the BMBF via grant 01BQ1050, by the DFG via grant NO 1129/1-1 and also by the ERC Advanced Grant IRQUAT, the Spanish MINECO Project No. FIS2013-40627-P and the Generalitat de Catalunya CIRIT Project No. 2014 SGR 966.